Project Introduction

 =$D6<>$E6

-Having calculated the annual Total Public Debt Outstanding and percent change year over year, we applied this same formula to our two remaining columns Debt Held by the Public and Intragovernmental Holdings.
+Having calculated the annual Total Public Debt Outstanding and percent change year over year, I

 =XLOOKUP(C9,'Cleaned Data'!A:A, 'Cleaned Data'!B:B)